Wednesday, December 29, 2021

 Sunday, December 19, 2021

-This query provides valuable basic hardware information about your database server.
+This query provides valuable hardware information about your database server, which is essential for licensing audits, performance tuning, and capacity planning.

-It's important to note that a 'HYPERVISOR' value for 'virtual_machine_type_desc' doesn't automatically confirm SQL Server is running inside a virtual machine.
-This merely indicates that a hypervisor is present on your host machine.
+Pro Tip: A 'HYPERVISOR' value for 'virtual_machine_type_desc' doesn't automatically confirm SQL Server is running inside a virtual machine.
+This merely indicates that a hypervisor is present on the host machine (which could also mean the host has Hyper-V enabled).

 (socket_count * cores_per_socket) AS [Physical Core Count],